abaeyens/vehicle_dynamics_sim/README.md

 # Vehicle Dynamics Simulator

-A fast, high-fidelity ROS 2 vehicle dynamics simulator focused on realistic actuator dynamics and kinematics.
+An **easy to interface and configure** as well as **lightweight** ROS 2 vehicle dynamics simulator focused on **realistic actuator dynamics** and kinematics.
-Simulates vehicle motion with configurable delay, filtering, and acceleration/velocity limits to accurately represent real-world vehicle behavior.
+Simulates vehicle motion with configurable delay, filtering, and acceleration/velocity limits to accurately represent real world vehicle behavior.

-Main contents of this README:
+The main intended **use case** is as
+**development tool for trajectory following controllers**, such as those (RPP, MPPI etc.) part of the Nav2 stack, both in manual development and in automated testing pipelines.

+Key README contents:
 - [Quick Start](#quick-start)
 - [System Architecture](#system-architecture)
 - [Core Components](#core-components)